Symphony-Professional-Services/chat-factory/README.md

 ## Available Use Cases

+This framework is designed to be easily adapted for different use cases.
+The following use cases are currently implemented:

 ### Financial Advisory

+*   **Runner Script:** `run_financial_advisory_gemini2.py`
-Generates conversations between financial advisors and their clients, covering topics like:
+*   **Description:** Generates conversations between financial advisors and their ultra-high-net-worth clients.
+The conversations cover a wide range of financial topics, including investments, retirement planning, tax strategies, estate planning, and trust management.

-- Financial Goals & Planning
-- Market Commentary
-- Product & Service Inquiry
-- Small Talk
-- Client Personal Concerns

-### Company Tagging (Coming Soon)
+### Company Tagging

-Generates conversations that include specific company mentions for training entity recognition systems, covering:

-- Trade discussions
-- Deal negotiations
-- Stock analysis
-- Market updates
-- News on specific companies
-- Earnings reports discussions
+*   **Runner Script:** `run_company_tagging_gemini2.py`
+*   **Description:** Generates conversations that are rich with mentions of specific companies.
+This use case is designed to create training data for named entity recognition (NER) models that need to identify company names in text.
+The conversations are focused on topics like company news, earnings reports, and stock performance.

+### Voice of the Customer (VOC)

+*   **Runner Script:** `run_voc_gemini2.py`
+*   **Description:** Generates "Voice of the Customer" conversations for the insurance industry.
+This use case simulates interactions between insurance brokers and life insurance wholesalers, providing insights into customer needs, concerns, and feedback.

 ## Extending the Framework